thp/pyotherside/docs/index.rst

 * :func:`call` and :func:`call_sync` now accept a Python callable object for the first parameter (previously, only strings were supported)

+* If :func:`error` doesn't have a handler defined, error messages will be printed to the console as warnings

 QML ``Python`` Element
 ----------------------